Teaching, learning and assessment methods

 In part 1 (A883), all core teaching materials including the teaching texts and activities will be delivered online via the module website, which will also host additional materials and a range of learning support tools.
 You will be expected to work your way through the teaching text, activities and additional materials with help from a study planner, which outlines your weekly tasks.
 You will be assigned a tutor and become a member of a tutor group.

 Part 2 (A884) focuses on the planning, production and presentation of a dissertation on a defined and typically highly specialised topic.
-The first block of the module will focus on supporting you in selecting a topic, conducting a review of existing and relevant literature, and developing a plan of research.
+Six units of teaching material at the outset of the module will focus on supporting you in selecting a dissertation topic and developing a viable research proposal.
 Through the use of bespoke teaching texts, learning activities, and a range of online learning support tools you will be taught the skills needed to plan and complete a substantial piece of historical research and writing.
 The online study planner will guide and support you through this process.
-The remainder of your time on the module to will be used to independently complete a 15,000-word dissertation.
+The remainder of your time on the module to will be used to independently complete a dissertation.

-When studying A884 you will also be allocated a tutor and tutor group.
-Tutors will actively support you in selecting a dissertation topic and, through using the teaching materials, forums and online learning events will help you to acquire the skills needed to adequately plan and complete a specialist dissertation.
+When studying A884 you will also be allocated a tutor.
+Your tutor will actively support you in selecting a dissertation topic and, alongside the teaching materials, forums and online learning events will help you to acquire the skills needed to adequately plan and complete a specialist dissertation.
 During the preparation of the dissertation, the tutor will function as a research supervisor, with whom you will be encouraged to communicate on a regular basis.
 You are expected to direct your own learning by carrying out independent research.
-If you encounter obstacles, you can contact your tutor directly, or raise issues within the online tutor group forum or within the wider module forum.
-Due to the independent nature of study at this level, the tutor group and module forums function largely for queries and general support.
+If you encounter obstacles, you can contact your tutor directly, or raise issues within online module forums.
+Due to the independent nature of study at this level, module forums function largely for queries and general support.

-Both modules have day schools at which you can benefit from a plenary session as well as meet your tutor and tutor group for mutual support and specialist advice and guidance.
+Both modules have day schools at which you can meet other students and benefit from sessions delivered by the module team and tutors, specialist advice and guidance.

 This programme is assessed primarily through written essays.
 For part 1 (A883), there are three tutor-marked assignments (TMAs) and one end-of-module assessment (EMA).
 The TMAs and EMA are designed to encourage you to engage with the module content.
 They are also designed to help you to develop the skills of essay writing, engagement with historical arguments, use of primary sources and independent research.

 Part 2 (A884), which focuses on the selection, planning, production and presentation of a specialist dissertation is assessed through the submission of three TMAs and the completion of one EMA.
-The first TMA, which is summative, will require you to produce a proposal for your dissertation, including an outline of your chosen topic, literature review, and a plan for research using collections of primary sources.
-The two remaining TMAs, both formative, provide an opportunity for you to submit draft chapters to their tutors and to receive critical feedback.
-The EMA is the final 15,000-word dissertation.
+The first TMA will require you to produce a research proposal for your dissertation, including an outline of your chosen topic, an initial literature review, an outline of your methodology, and a plan for conducting your research durig the independent research phase of the module.
+The two remaining TMAs, provide an opportunity for you to submit draft chapters to your tutor and to receive critical feedback.
+The EMA is the final dissertation.